Atosdelafer/A8z2hZXB/presentation/slide_Anvar.md

 * online support service for customers, etc.

 # Knowledge database

-*Prolog programs have two parts: a database (of facts and rules), and an interactive "query" tool *Prolog databases are "consulted" (loaded), and then the query tool is used to "make queries" (ask questions) about the database
+* Prolog programs have two parts: a database (of facts and rules), and an interactive "query" tool.
+* Prolog databases are "consulted" (loaded), and then the query tool is used to "make queries" (ask questions) about the database.
-*How queries are answered is generally beyond the control of the programmer; Prolog uses a depth-first search to figure out how to answer queries
+* How queries are answered is generally beyond the control of the programmer; Prolog uses a depth-first search to figure out how to answer queries.
-*"Programs" written in Prolog are "executed" by performing queries
+* "Programs" written in Prolog are "executed" by performing queries.